scriptnull/docsv2/sources/pipelines/resources/notification.md

 * `type` is always set to 'notification'.

-* `integration` is only required for sending Slack notifications.
-The value should be set to the name of the integration that contains your credentials to connect to Slack.
-To learn how to add a Slack integration to your subscription, read the **Adding a Slack Integration** section on our [Slack integrations page](../../integrations/notifications/slack/)
+* `integration` is only required for sending Slack and Hipchat notifications.
+The value should be set to the name of the integration that contains your credentials to connect to Slack or Hipchat.
+	* To learn how to add a Slack integration to your subscription, read the **Adding a Slack Integration** section on our [Slack integrations page](../../integrations/notifications/slack/)
+	* To learn how to add a Hipchat integration to your subscription, read the **Adding a Hipchat Integration** section on our [Hipchat integrations page](../../integrations/notifications/hipchat/)

 * `pointer` section provides information about recipients.

 	* `method` is required for **email only** and should always be set to `email`.

 	* `recipients` is an array specifying who should receive notifications.
 For email notifications, include email addresses where you want to send notifications.
 For Slack notifications, include channel names or slack usernames where notifications should be sent.
 Slack channels/users should be entered in double quotes, with a leading # for channels and @ for users.
-For example, to send to a Slack room foo, specify `"#foo"` and to send to a person tom, specify `"@tom"`
+For example, to send to a Slack room foo, specify `"#foo"` and to send to a person tom, specify `"@tom"`.
+Similarly, for Hipchat notifications, to send to a channel named foo, specify `"#foo"` and, to send to a person, tom, specify `"@tom"`.